Last updated on October 21st, 2021 at 03:40 pmPosted in Bug Fixes by Patricia on October 25, 2020

 2. Reinstall Apps

-A working fix requires you to delete the applications and reinstall them.
+Another working fix requires you to delete (offload) the applications and reinstall them.
 This will bring the apps back to their original App Library category.
-However, repeating this process for tens if not hundreds of apps is a painstaking process and definitely not an optimal solution!
+However, repeating this process for tens or even hundreds of apps is a painstaking process and definitely not an optimal solution!

-More, we don’t have enough reports to claim that this fix is permanent and apps won’t be randomly sent back to the ‘Other’ category, if the bug is triggered again.
+More, we don’t have enough reports to claim that this fix is permanent and apps won’t be randomly sent back to the ‘Other’ category, if the app library bug is triggered again.

 Fact: Stock apps like Camera or Contacts can’t be deleted and reinstalled, meaning that this fix doesn’t work for them.